gyulanemeth/bluefox.email/email-sending-concepts/dkim.md

 ---

 title: DKIM (DomainKeys Identified Mail) | BlueFox Email
 description: DKIM is an email authentication method that allows senders to digitally sign emails using a private key.
+Learn how it works, see examples, and understand its importance for email security.
 layout: post
 category: glossary